 \subsubsection{Effect of model strength on certificate tightness}

-Interestingly, we sometimes observe tighter certificates (i.e., $\delta^*_{\mathrm{cert}}$ closer to $\delta^*_{\mathrm{emp}}$) in more challenging settings such as CIFAR-10 with ResNet.
-The key factor is not dataset difficulty itself, but the stronger architectures it requires: these models typically achieve higher clean accuracy and, crucially, exhibit a smoother degradation of test accuracy as the perturbation radius $\delta$ increases.
-Since the barrier separates safe from unsafe based on this accuracy–radius profile, smoother parameter trajectories make the safe set easier to approximate, yielding tighter radii.
-The trade-off is statistical: harder settings are more expensive, so $\hat{N}$ is often smaller, which worsens the PAC bound and leads to higher certified violation probabilities $\epsilon$ (see Figure~\ref{fig:epsilon_vs_Nhat}).
-In short, stronger models can tighten $\delta^*_{\mathrm{cert}}$ while computational constraints in these regimes can simultaneously increase $\epsilon$.
+We sometimes observe tighter certificates, i.e., $\delta^*_{\mathrm{cert}}$ closer to $\delta^*_{\mathrm{emp}}$, in harder settings such as CIFAR-100 with ResNet.
+This is not due to dataset difficulty itself, but to the stronger architectures these settings require.
+Such models usually achieve higher clean accuracy and, more importantly, smoother accuracy degradation as the perturbation radius $\delta$ increases.
+Since the barrier is learned from this accuracy--radius profile, smoother trajectories make the safe set easier to approximate and can yield tighter certified radii.
+The trade-off is computational: harder settings are more expensive, so $\hat{N}$ is often smaller, which weakens the PAC bound and increases the certified violation probability $\epsilon$.